-Lemon balm is a member of the mint family, and has an amazing lemon flavor as well as the ability to sooth and gently calm.
+Lemon balm is a member of the mint family, and has an amazing lemon flavor as well as the ability to be used as medication, health purposes, soothe, reduce anxiety, and gently calm.
 It is native to the Mediterranean, and has medicinal and culinary uses that date back over 2,000 years.
 We often get asked what you use if for, and our favorite answers are:

 - Lemon Balm Tea with Honey (you’ve come to the right place), and

-- As a substitute in cooking for dishes that call for lemon zest or lemon rind
+- As a substitute in cooking for dishes that call for lemon zest, lemon balm extract, or lemon rind

 Spring may be just around the corner, but while you’re waiting for it to finally emerge there’s still time to enjoy this deliciously simple recipe.
 So without further ado, here’s our Lemon Balm Tea recipe!